-The maximum number of Common shares that may be issued from treasury under the CSH Inducement Plan is 2,036,785.
-This represents approximately 2.0% of the number of Common shares outstanding as of the date of this Circular.
+As of March 31, 2015, the maximum number of Common shares that may be issued from treasury under the non-LTIP portion of the CSH Inducement Plan is 1,333,067.
+This represents approximately 1.3% of the number of Common shares outstanding as of the date of this Circular.